Survey to settle lost or disputed boundaries

 It is not a very good idea to enter into a legal battle with your neighbour and must be avoided as much as possible.

-Download Printable Survey to settle lost or disputed boundaries Template
+Survey to settle lost or disputed boundaries.

-- Contract with city as to street improvement
+- Contract as to sidewalks

-- Use of strip of both owners as passageway
+- Use of lot as passageway